Paul Fry (baseball)

-Paul Raymond Fry (born July 26, 1992) is an American professional baseball pitcher for the Toronto Blue Jays organization.
-He made his Major League Baseball (MLB) debut with the Baltimore Orioles in 2018 and has also played for the Arizona Diamondbacks.
+Paul Raymond Fry (born July 26, 1992) is an American professional baseball pitcher for the Sultanes de Monterrey of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and Arizona Diamondbacks.

 Amateur career

 After graduating from Waterford Kettering High School in Waterford, Michigan, Fry enrolled at St. Clair County Community College.
-In 2013, his sophomore year, he went 6-1 with a 1.80 ERA with 97 strikeouts in 55 innings.
+In 2013, his sophomore year, he went 6–1 with a 1.80 ERA with 97 strikeouts in 55 innings.

 Professional career

 Seattle Mariners

 After the season, Fry was drafted by the Seattle Mariners in the 17th round of the 2013 Major League Baseball draft.
-He signed and spent 2013 with the Arizona League Mariners where he was 2-3 with a 4.50 ERA in 34 innings pitched.
-He pitched for the Single-A Clinton LumberKings in 2014, posting a 4-4 record and 2.71 ERA in 28 relief appearances.
-Fry split the 2015 season between the High-A Bakersfield Blaze and Double-A Jackson Generals, going 4-5 with a 2.03 ERA and 1.15 WHIP in 80 innings pitched.
+He signed and spent 2013 with the Arizona League Mariners where he was 2–3 with a 4.50 ERA in 34 innings pitched.
+He pitched for the Single-A Clinton LumberKings in 2014, posting a 4–4 record and 2.71 ERA in 28 relief appearances.
+Fry split the 2015 season between the High-A Bakersfield Blaze and Double-A Jackson Generals, going 4–5 with a 2.03 ERA and 1.15 WHIP in 80 innings pitched.
 After the 2015 season he played in the Arizona Fall League.

 Fry was invited to Spring Training by the Mariners in 2016.
-He spent the year with the Triple-A Tacoma Rainers where he compiled a 3-1 record and 2.78 ERA in 48 games (47 relief appearances).
-The Mariners added Fry to their 40-man roster after the season.
-Fry was assigned to Tacoma to begin the 2017 season and allowed 4 runs in 2 innings of work in his only appearance.
+He spent the year with the Triple-A Tacoma Rainiers where he compiled a 3–1 record and 2.78 ERA in 48 games (47 relief appearances).
+On November 18, 2016, the Mariners added Fry to their 40-man roster to protect him from the Rule 5 draft.
+Fry was assigned to Tacoma to begin the 2017 season and allowed four runs in two innings of work in his only appearance.

 On April 11, 2017, Fry was designated for assignment by Seattle following the promotion of Mike Freeman.